timschreiber/timschreiber.github.com/_posts/2015-01-25-persistence-ignorant-asp-net-identity-with-patterns-part-2.md

 ####Break the Coupling####

 So instead of running it, let's go in and delete stuff.
 The first thing we need to get rid of is the reference to `Microsoft.AspNet.Identity.EntityFramework`.
-To do this, launch the Package Manager Console and run the following command:
+To do this, launch the Package Manager Console and run the following commands:

     Uninstall-Package Microsoft.AspNet.Identity.EntityFramework
+    Uninstall-Package EntityFramework

+You may have to restart Visual Studio to complete the uninstall of EntityFramework.
+Now, let's just make sure all our packages are up-to-date.
+Go back to the Package Manager Console and run the following command:

+    Update-Package

 Since we don't want to couple the Presentation Layer to SQL Server, let's go ahead and delete the `App_Data` folder, too.
 We'll worry about persistence in [Part 3][3].

 ####The Domain Layer####